abdullahridwan/competitive_programming/README.md

 Beginner problems to get used to the platform is in the "beginner" folder. taking part in the bootcamp to learn more about competitive programming practices hosted on code chef.

 Competitions are pretty cool - the questions are interesting and i look forward to doing more!
 Also doing the practice questions to get a better understanding of the type of questions asked.
+Below are the contests I entered so far and the questions + solutions